pret/pokecrystal/docs/event_commands.md

 ## `$00`: <code>scall <i>script</i></code>
 Used to call a script inside a different one.
-Once this "sub script" reaches its `end`, the game will return to the rest of the script that first called it.
+Once the former reaches its `end`, the game will return to the rest of the script that first called it.

 ## `$01`: <code>farscall <i>script</i></code>